tonyabra/throw-your-thoughts-away/README.md

 The SQLite file contains the text messages.
 It was populated by a Java backend that operated a cell modem for the telephone number.

 index.html is the entrance to the piece.
 It was what I ran when I started the piece in the morning.
-It will load stage.php, which pulls a random text from the database to display on screen.
+It will load first.php, which preps the database, and stage.php, which pulls a random text from the database to display on screen.
 Stage.php will reload with random texts.
 If a new text arrives in the database, it will display it as the next message before returning to a random selection.

 You can read more about this piece in my portfolio: http://aplot.com/portfolio